aaa1386/anki-freeplane-pro/README.md

 ### Tools Menu in Anki

-• Import Cards from Freeplane → import a single `.mm` file.
+• "Sync Cards from Freeplane File" option → import and Sync a single `.mm` file.

-• Import Cards from Folder → import all `.mm` files in a folder (recursive).
+• "Sync Cards from Folder (and Subfolders)" option → import and Sync all `.mm` files in a folder .

-• Manage Excluded Paths → manage paths to exclude from card deletion.
+• "Manage Excluded Paths" option → select the paths and files you want to exclude from card sync and import.

-<<<<<<< HEAD
 =======

 🔔 Important Note: